 Recurring question: Is the following statement more of a threat or an opportunity?
-RISK 01 The most important thing is that the company's strategy was established in the past Threat § 4.1

-Every three years on average, it's advisable to verify the strategy's adequacy with the company's context and the expectations and needs of stakeholders.
-It's a threat because the date when the strategy was developed isn't specified RISK 02 The company's context is an element that can be considered (even if the boss forgot to mention it) Threat § 4.1

-This is a requirement of the standard and is unavoidable.
-It's one of the first tasks to carry out since the validation of the company's strategy depends on it RISK 03 Trying to anticipate the evolution of customer expectations is a waste of time (if the boss says so) Threat § 4.2

-Since the company's goal is to sustainably satisfy its customers, knowing the evolution of expectations is a key success factor for the future RISK 04 We can try to comply with legal requirements (if the boss agrees) Threat § 4.2

-We must strictly comply with legal requirements RISK 05 The scope of the BCMS describes the main activities of the organization Threat § 4.3

-Describing the scope of the BCMS is delimiting the entities and activities concerned.
+RISK 01 The most important thing is that the company's strategy was established in the past Threat § 4.1 $\bigstar \bigstar \bigstar$ Every three years on average, it's advisable to verify the strategy's adequacy with the company's context and the expectations and needs of stakeholders.
+It's a threat because the date when the strategy was developed isn't specified RISK 02 The company's context is an element that can be considered (even if the boss forgot to mention it) Threat § 4.1 ☆☆ This is a requirement of the standard and is unavoidable.
+It's one of the first tasks to carry out since the validation of the company's strategy depends on it RISK 03 Trying to anticipate the evolution of customer expectations is a waste of time (if the boss says so) Threat § 4.2 Since the company's goal is to sustainably satisfy its customers, knowing the evolution of expectations is a key success factor for the future RISK 04 We can try to comply with legal requirements (if the boss agrees) Threat § 4.2 ★ We must strictly comply with legal requirements RISK 05 The scope of the ISMS describes the main activities of the organization Opportunity § 4.3 \overleftrightarrow Describing the scope of the ISMS is delimiting the entities and activities concerned.
 Exclusions must be specified RISK 06 In-house promotion of process mapping (the boss said to manage on our own) Opportunity § 4.4 This is an opportunity to let everyone know about process mapping.
-This allows everyone to situate themselves in the overall operation of the organization and in supplier customer relationships with other processes RISK 07 In a service company, to check if top management is showing leadership, it is necessary to audit top management Opportunity § 5.1 \$\$ It is an opportunity when the director leads by example.
+This allows everyone to situate themselves in the overall operation of the organization and in supplier customer relationships with other processes RISK 07 Top management commitment does not contain set objectives Threat § 5.1 \clubsuit Top management demonstrates leadership and commitment by, among other things, ensuring that an information security policy and objectives are established RISK 08 Top management determines and updates the information security policy in line with the company's strategic direction Opportunity § 5.2 \bigstar Information security policy is appropriate to the company's mission (strategic direction) RISK 09 Top management ensures that detailed descriptions of the responsibilities and authorities of the personnel concerned are assigned and communicated internally Opportunity § 5.3 When everyone knows the job description of their colleagues, things become much simpler

-But it can be a threat when the director is insincere RISK 08 Involve staff in applying the business continuity approach on a daily basis (even when the boss is not around) Opportunity § 5.2

-When staff is involved on a daily basis, operational efficiency is enhanced and continual improvement is possible RISK 09 The business continuity policy is determined independently of the strategic direction